tenoki/shellscripts/README.md

 # shellscripts
-These shell scripts that I use to make life easier and automate tasks.
+These are a collection of shell scripts that I use to make life easier and automate tasks.
+If you find these useful or see ways that these can be more useful, please hack away.